Appropriate use of post-nominals

 - Appointments such as JP

-- A veterinarian who has passed examinations and been admitted to Membership of the College shall be entitled to use the letters MANZCVS after his/her name, with the appropriate subject added in brackets eg MANZCVS (Radiology).
+1. A veterinarian who has passed examinations and been admitted to Membership of the College shall be entitled to use the letters MANZCVS after his/her name, with the appropriate subject added in brackets. eg MANZCVS (Small Animal Medicine).

-- A veterinarian who has passed more than one membership examination shall be entitled to using MANZCVS only once, after which the subjects must be listed alphabetically eg MANZCVS (Anaesthesia, Radiology, Small Animal Medicine).
+2. A veterinarian who has passed more than one membership examination shall be entitled to use MANZCVS only once, after which the subjects are to be listed alphabetically eg MANZCVS

-- A veterinarian who has passed examinations and been admitted to Fellowship of the College in the same subject as Membership, shall be entitled to use only the letters FANZCVS after his/her name, with the appropriate subject added in brackets eg FANZCVS (Animal Behaviour).
+3. A veterinarian who has passed examinations and been admitted to Fellowship of the College shall be entitled to use the letters FANZCVS after his/her name, with the appropriate subject added in brackets. eg FANZCVS (Veterinary Behaviour).

-- Only when a veterinarian has passed examinations for Membership and Fellowship in different subjects, shall he/she be entitled to list both the membership and fellowship qualifications.
-In this situation subject names must be added eg MANZCVS (Small Animal Medicine), FANZCVS (Dermatology).
+4. Only when a veterinarian has passed examinations for Membership and Fellowship in different subjects, shall he/she be entitled to list both the membership and fellowship qualifications.
+In this situation subject names are to be added eg MANZCVS (Small Animal Medicine), FANZCVS (Dermatology).